dodona-edu/judge-html/docs/pages/evaluators.md

 _Take a look at the [built-in TestSuites documentation](default-suites.md) which show how to write your own custom TestSuites with(out) validation._

+*[Emmet syntax](emmet-syntax.md) is supported on selected methods, which allows for fast development of checklists.*

 In case you only want to write tests for either `HTML` or `CSS`, and not both, the other suite is not required.
 It is merely added in the fragment above as an example.
 Returning `[html]` is equally valid.